REIMAGINING TRAINING IN MINING

 Organisations must prepare their workers to overcome the digital divide

 Companies are already exploring new working practices to bring everyone into the digital era.
-Key interventions for this include (1) creating learning groups that team up digitally proficient staff with those less digital-savvy to raise the digital know-how across the organization, and (2) conscious investment into training staff for digital transformation.
+Key interventions for this include (1) creating learning groups that team up digitally proficient staff with that less digital-savvy to raise the digital know-how across the organization, and (2) conscious investment into training staff for digital transformation.

 MEET THE TOP SIX FINALISTS